mukeshnaga2008/BioMirror-AI/README.md

 ---

-## 🧠 Inside BioMirror AI: The MEDMIRROR AI ENGINE™
+## 🧠 Inside BioMirror AI: The MEDMIRROR AI ENGINE

 ### The AI Brain That Understands Your Future Health